esteil/atvfiles/trunk/README.txt

 == Known Issues ==
 * Files on AFP shares sometimes don't play even if they show up and are supported.
 (Seems to be a BackRow problem, try restarting the ATV.)
-* Non-video files are played back using the QT player.
 * There is lag when a directory is first visited since it has to load and scan all metadata, and no indiciation is displayed.
 This will only happen the first time, future visits should be faster (as it only loads changed